bhstark2/latency/report.md

 latency measurements can result in "jitter" values that differ by a factor of 100 or more.
-So, when using jitter metrics, it is important to be clear which definition is being used, and to consider whether that defintion is meaningful given the application context.
+So, when using jitter metrics, it is important to be clear which definition is being used, and to consider whether that definition is meaningful given the application context.

 Another approach to characterizing a set of packet latency samples is to use order statistics, e.g., minimum, 25th percentile ("P25"), median